jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 What he is saying is that when it comes to the _"architecture"_ (not when it comes to the purpose of the universe) the database decision is irrelevant, or it is _supposed to be_ irrelevant, or _should be_ irrelevant, _ought to be_ irrelevant --- when it comes to the architecture of the system.

-(I think that we can be certain also that Uncle Bob is not saying that the architecture of a software system is the most important thing in the entire universe. :laughing:)
+(I think that we can be certain also that Uncle Bob will never say that the architecture of a software system is the most important thing in the entire universe. :laughing:)

 In his other writings and talks, Uncle Bob is saying that we are making the _architecture_ to be about databases and frameworks when it should not be about them.

 ...
-So, in conclusion, even if someone says that he can point out a software application where the database decision is more important than the architecture... he is missing the point of the article, because the article is _not_ talking about the importance of the _"'architecture decision' over the 'database decision'"_ in relation to the overall state of things; it is talking about, among other things, the importance of the database decision in relation to the architecture of the system.
+So, in conclusion, even if someone says that he can point out a software application where the database decision is more important than the architecture... he is missing the point of the article, because the article is _not_ talking about the "importance of the _'architecture decision' over the 'database decision'"_ in relation to the overall state of affairs; it is talking about, among other things, the importance of the database decision in relation to the architecture of the system.

 :bow: